zdunbrack/zach-dnd-docs/content/Campaign/Aemora/Steel Legion/Red Rangers.md

 tags:
   - publish
 ---
->Protect.
+>"Protect.
 Serve.
 Repeat.
-That is our creed.
+That is our creed."
 >
 >\- [[Pulomi Ligato]], leader of the Red Rangers